uuhan/nodex/README.md

     env,
     "my-test-async-task",
     move || {
+        // you can do the hard work in the thread-pool context.
-        println!("execute async task");
+        // NB: js work is not allowed here. println!("execute async task");
     },
     move |_, status| {
-        println!("[{}] complete async task", status);
+        // you can do some js work in this context println!("[{}] complete async task", status);
         Ok(())
     },